Two Column Layout Newsletter December 2nd 2025

 That's all for now.Mike

-Minutes of the Committee Meeting held on Thursday 23rd October 2025PRESENT: J.Hodges, A. Redfern, M.Hubball,
+Minutes of the Committee Meeting held on Thursday 27th November 2025PRESENT: J.Hodges, A. Redfern, M.Hubball, J. Pile

 C Jones.
-J. Carter-Bown, J Mills, P Jones, G.Cross, A. Linnecor, R. Harrison
+J. Carter-Bown, P Jones, G.Cross, A. Linnecor, R. Harrison

 1.CHAIRMAN’S OPENING ADDRESS